brimdata/super/book/src/super-sql/types/numbers.md

 a 64-bit IEEE floating point value of type `float64`.
-Alternatively, a floating point value may appear in scientific notation having the form of a mantissa number (integer or with decimal point) followed by the character `e` and in turn followed by an signed integer exponent.
+Alternatively, a floating point value may appear in scientific notation having the form of a mantissa number (integer or with decimal point) followed by the character `e` and in turn followed by a signed integer exponent.

 Also `Inf`, `+Inf`, `-Inf`, or `NaN` are valid 64-bit floating point numbers.